SKY-AK05/Reva/README.md

 To get started, take a look at src/app/page.tsx.

+## Development Notes

+### Authentication

+Authentication has been temporarily bypassed for development purposes.
+All landing page links currently redirect to the main `/chat` interface, simulating a logged-in user experience.
+This allows for rapid prototyping of the core application features without needing to implement a full authentication flow.
+The original authentication routes and UI components are still available under `/login` and `/signup`.

 ## Database Setup (Manual)

 This application is designed to be connected to a database to persist user data for features like tasks, expenses, and reminders.
 The following guide outlines the necessary tables and security policies for a PostgreSQL-based service like Supabase.